15 Best Interview Questions to Ask Candidates [According to Hiring Experts]

 Before becoming Co-Founder of GreenPal, Gene Caballero was a hiring manager for a Fortune 500 tech company.
 And one of his favorite interview questions to ask was intended to get to the core of what matters to candidates.

-“Getting the right candidate for the job is paramount in any business and the interview plays a vital point in the hiring process.
+“Getting the right candidate for the job is paramount in any business, and the interview plays a vital role in the hiring process.
 Finding out what they’re passionate about is vital.
 Whether it’s their Sunday night bowling league or their son’s Boy Scout group, they need to be passionate about something.
 If the candidate is not passionate about anything, he/she will not be passionate about working for any company.”

 “Can you describe a time when you had to take criticism from a coworker?
 How did you respond to the criticism?”